klahrich/chiefhustler/content/posts/baba.md

 _Previous version:_

 Charlie Munger bought some (19% of The Daily Journal's portfolio).
 The last time he bought something was in 2014.
 Mohnish Pabrai is partaking.
 The current price is lower than when either of them bought.
-Sentiment on the stock is probably near peak pessimism.
+Sentiment on the stock is probably near peak pessimism _(EDIT: I was wrong on this; pessimism deepened afterwards)_.
 Valuation is cheap.
 Growth, optionality, FCF and balance sheet are very strong.

 ### Quantitative